albertomh/Nacar/README.md

 3. Activate the virtual environment: `source venv/bin/activate`
 4. Install dependencies: `pip3 install -r requirements/common.txt -r requirements/dev.txt`

+## Project Structure

+### Dependencies

+### Application entrypoint

+### Parsing blueprints

+### Translators

+Translators are packages that take a Python object (previously parsed from a YAML blueprint) and turn it into a Nacar application written in a target language such as Bash.

 ---
 Copyright 2022 Alberto Morón Hernández
 This software is provided under the MIT License.